DataThings/datathings.github.io/content/post/lstm.md

 +++

 # Introduction
-[LSTM Neural Networks] (https://en.wikipedia.org/wiki/Long_short-term_memory), which stand for **L**ong **S**hort-**T**erm **M**emory, are a particular type of recurrent neural networks that got lot of attention the last few years within the machine learning community.
+[LSTM Neural Networks] (https://en.wikipedia.org/wiki/Long_short-term_memory), which stand for **L**ong **S**hort-**T**erm **M**emory, are a particular type of recurrent neural networks that got lot of attention recently within the machine learning community.

 In a simple way, LSTM networks have some internal **contextual state cells** that act as long-term or short-term memory cells.
-The output of the LSTM network is **modulated** by the state of these memory cells.
-This is a very important property when we want the prediction of the neural network to depend on the **historical context** of inputs, rather than only on the last input.
+The output of the LSTM network is **modulated** by the state of these cells.
+This is a very important property when we need the prediction of the neural network to depend on the **historical context** of inputs, rather than only on the very last input.

 As a simple example, consider that we want to predict the next number of the following sequence:  6 -> 7 -> 8 -> ?.
-We would like to have the prediction to be **9**.
-However, if we provide this sequence: 2 -> 4 -> 8 -> ?, we would like to get the prediction of **16**.
+We would like to have the next output to be **9** (x+1).
+However, if we provide this sequence: 2 -> 4 -> 8 -> ?, we would like to get **16** (2x).
-Although in both cases, the current last input was number **8**, the prediction outcome should be different (because we want take into account the contextual information of previous values and not only the last one).
+Although in both cases, the current last input was number **8**, the prediction outcome should be different (when we take into account the contextual information of previous values and not only the last one).

+# How they work
-LSTM networks manage to achieve this goal by integrating a **loop** that allows information to be passed from one step of the network to the next.
+LSTM networks manage to keep contextual information of inputs by integrating a **loop** that allows information to flow from one step to the next.
 These loops make recurrent neural networks seem magical.
-But if we think about it for a second, as you read this post, you understand each word based on your understanding of the previous words.
-You don’t throw everything away and start thinking from scratch again at each word.
+But if we think about it for a second, as you are reading this post, you are understanding each word based on your understanding of the previous words.
+You don’t throw everything away and start thinking from scratch at each word.
+Similarly, LSTM predictions are always conditionned by the past experience of the network's inputs.

 {{< figure src="http://colah.github.io/posts/2015-08-Understanding-LSTMs/img/RNN-unrolled.png" title="LSTM loop unrolled" >}}

-On the other hand, the more time passes, the less likely it becomes that the next event depends on a very old one.
-This time dependency distance itself is as well a contextual information.
-LSTM networks achieve this by **learning when to remember and learning when to forget**, through their forget gate weights.
+On the other hand, the more time passes, the less likely it becomes that the next output depends on a very old input.
+This time dependency distance itself is as well a contextual information to be learned.
+LSTM networks manage this by **learning when to remember and when to forget**, through their forget gate weights.
+In a simple way, if the forget gate is just a multiplicative factor of 0.9, within 10 time steps this factor becomes: 0.9^10=0.348 (or 65% of information forgotten), and within 30 steps -> 0.04 (96% forgotten).

 {{< figure src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/Long_Short_Term_Memory.png/300px-Long_Short_Term_Memory.png" title="LSTM internal wiring showing the forget gate" >}}

-In this post, I won't go through the technical details of how LSTM are implemented.
-[This blog post] (http://colah.github.io/posts/2015-08-Understanding-LSTMs/) explains very nicely the rational behind them.
-Instead I will show the different applications usages.
+In this post, I won't go more than this about the technical details of LSTM.
+[This blog post instead] (http://colah.github.io/posts/2015-08-Understanding-LSTMs/) explains very nicely their mechanics.
+Instead I will present here a compilation of the different applications of LSTM.

 # Examples of LSTM usage

 ## Text Generation
-Generating a text, like this one, can be seen as an LSTM task where each letter is generated taking into account all the previously generated letters.
-[Andrej Karpathy,](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) shows different examples of text generation by LSTM depending on the training set.
-These are some of the automatically generated texts.
-Notice how it learns the structures
+Generating a text, like this one, can be converted to an LSTM task where each letter is generated taking into account all the previously generated letters.
+[Andrej Karpathy,](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) shows different examples of text generation by LSTM depending on the training set you feed them.
+These are some of the automatically generated examples:

 ### Shakespear:
 ```